MIT-Emerging-Talent/ET6-CDSP-group-19-repo/README.md

 - Representing this information as structured descriptive data (e.g., a table of policy changes with dates and impact descriptions).

-👉 We will also create a separate document summarizing the policies that have changed, their role in protecting juveniles, and how the changes affect them.
+📌 [A separate document][1] was created summarizing the policies that have changed, their role in protecting juveniles, and how the changes affect them.

+[1]: 3_data_exploration/policy_impact_review.md

 ### ✅ Modeling Impact on Legal Representation and Case Outcomes

-- We will collect and compare the **percentage of legally represented cases** before and after policy change.
+The percentage of legally represented cases before and after policy change was collected and compared.

-  👉 To keep our model practical and manageable:
+👉 **To keep the model practical and manageable:**

-**Legal representation** will be modeled as a binary **yes/no** variable.
+- Legal representation was modeled as a binary yes/no variable.
-We will not differentiate types of representation (e.g., NGO, private).
+- Types of representation (e.g., NGO, private) were not differentiated.

-- We will collect and compare the **percentage of deportation outcomes** before and after each policy change.
+The percentage of deportation outcomes before and after each policy change was collected and compared.

 ⚠ **Limitation in this approach:**

-Comparing deportation percentages alone doesn’t isolate the effect of legal representation, as other factors like case complexity and selection bias may influence outcomes.
+- Comparing deportation percentages alone doesn’t isolate the effect of legal representation, as other factors like case complexity and selection bias may influence outcomes.

-  👉 To address this, we will compare:
+👉 **To address this, the following comparisons were made:**

-- The **deportation rate in legally represented cases** before vs after the policy change.
+- The deportation rate in legally represented cases before vs after the policy change.
-- The **deportation rate in unrepresented cases** before vs after the policy change.
+- The deportation rate in unrepresented cases before vs after the policy change.

-We will also explore other possible factors, such as **language barriers**, where data allows.
+- Other possible factors, such as language barriers, were also explored where data allowed.

 ### 🧱 Possible Flaws or Limitations